 Video compilation of the occupied territories prior to the Soviet invasion

 Transnistria (the eastern part of Bessarabia/Moldova) became a breakaway region in 1992 after the collapse of the Soviet Union, when Moldova became independent and Russian troops invaded and occupied the eastern territory.
 Transnistria, today a Russian defacto state, is not recognized by the international community.

 In late 2013, Moldova received a warning from Russia for seeking closer ties with Europe and Romania.
 Russia Putting a Strong Arm on Neighbors (New York Times)

 Starting with 1939, USSR carried out massive deportations of Estonians, Lithuanians, Latvians, Finns, Romanians, Ukrainians, Poles, Germans, Crimean Tatars and entire populations of North Caucasus – totaling 7-8 million people.
 Many died due to disease, cold and malnutrition because of the inhumane transportation conditions and also the conditions encountered in Siberia.

 The following story goes back to the 1941 deportations of ethnic Romanians from Bessarabia.

 Story from the Gulag, as seen by a 6 year old child

-A few days ago we were visited by Antonina Grecu.
+A few days ago we received a visit from Antonina Grecu.
 She arrived with a bag full of documents and a soul full of memories to tell us her own story of the Gulag.
 She was only six years old when she was deported with her sister Mila and her parents Anthon and Teodosia Galeţchi from Donduseni village.

 Her father was taken from the train that took them to Siberia and they never saw him again.
 One year later in Siberia, she buried her mother who could not endure the cold, the hunger and the injustice of the exile.
 70 years have passed since the deportations of 1941, but the horrors experienced by the child cannot ever be forgotten.